L337Rabbit/TwitchIRC/README.md

 # TwitchIRC
 C#/.NET API for sending and receiving Twitch IRC chat messages.

+For more information on Twitch's IRC interface see https://dev.twitch.tv/docs/irc/guide.

 # Creating a Simple Chat Client
 To get started, you will need to get an OAUTH token from Twitch at https://twitchapps.com/tmi/.
 See https://dev.twitch.tv/docs/irc/guide for further info.